+86 135 1891 0091 info@tibetfocus.travel | sales@tibetfocus.travel

 On your travel to Tibet, you will undoubtedly get many chances to see the real Tibetan mastiffs and even take pictures with them.

-1. The Legends of Tibetan Mastiffs
+1. The Legends of Tibetan Mastiff

 Many years ago, when a time covered a cold winter everywhere with ice and snow in Tibet, the plague made people suffer.
 Then God was riding a Tibetan Mastiff from the sky and saving the people from suffering.

 The ice and snow melted, and the earth was recovering as time passed.
 This story is a famous Tibetan Mastiff legend.
-Therefore, the Tibetan mastiff is a sacred and beautiful existence for the Tibetan people.
+Therefore, the Tibetan mastiff is sacred and beautiful for the Tibetan people.

 2. Different kinds of Tibetan Mastiffs